 Once you have met all the above requirements, you can now send your full application to the Arizona Department of Contractors whose address we listed above.
 It is worth noting that this application should be submitted in a span of 2 years from the date you successfully passed the Arizona exams.

 So, there you have it: The basic steps of how to become a licensed plumber in Arizona.
-We wish you all the best as you pursue your career.
+Check out the following list of training options available in Arizona.

 Plumbing School and Courses in Arizona